danielabar/meblog/src/markdown/cover-letter-writing-for-nerds.md

 [TailwindCSS Course Notes](https://example.com/course-notes).
 ```

-This example shows how you can emphasize not only your experience but also your willingness to share your learning journey.
+This example shows how you can emphasize your experience and willingness to share your learning journey.

 ### Keep It Focused and Specific

 It's not necessary to address every single point in the job description.
-Focus on 3 - 4 key responsibilities or qualifications that you can speak to the most.
-This ensures that your cover letter is concise and easy to read.
+Focus on a handful of responsibilities or qualifications that you can speak to the most.
+This ensures that the cover letter is concise and easy to read.

 ### Wrap it Up